kurrik/roomanna/blog.roomanna.com/src/site/posts/026-moonshot/body.md

 to be blocks or lines.

 I think Wes first came up with the idea of minimalist one-button gameplay.
 I forget who said "space" first.
-But after those two constraints, ideas began to flow.
+After those two constraints, ideas began to flow.
 By 7:30 we [had a concept][2] which wound up being very close to the final product.

 I learned about Ludum Dare through Notch.
-There was a weekend right after I had joined Twitter where I found myself working on a weekend project but obsessing over a live feed of Notch coding an entire [Wolf3D-style game][1] in 48 hours.
-To check in periodically and see his progress was intoxicating - I saw mechanics bloom out of the void and levels grow up around the mechanics.
-I saw his strategies for making a level out of a single bitmap, and for changing the appearance of the game by editing a single sheet of stitched-together images which would provide textures for the walls and items of the level.
-You almost never get to see a professional at that level - where they're working as fast as they can and there's this incredible economy of action which shows that they just know exactly what to do next throughout the entire process.
+There was a weekend right after I had started working for Twitter where I found myself obsessing over a live feed of Notch coding an entire [Wolf3D-style game][1] in 48 hours.
+To check in periodically and see his progress was intoxicating.
+I saw game mechanics grow from placeholder functions to actual things the player could do in the game.
+Puzzles grew up around these mechanics.
+He had strategies for making a level out of a single bitmap, and for adding new items and level types by editing a single sheet of textures.
+He was hot reloading Java objects in the middle of playing the game, so his code, compile, and test cycle was incredibly short.

+I love seeing a professional
+in any field working at this level - where there's this incredible economy of action, and they never seem to question what to do next.
+I wanted to see if I could program that way.

-It took me nine months to participate in my first Ludum Dare after watching Notch's performance.
-Life gets in the way.
-So when Ludum Dare 24 was announced to take place on August 24-27, 2012 and I saw that I had a free weekend, I knew I was finally going to be able to compete.
+It took me nine months to participate in my first Ludum Dare after watching Notch.
+When I saw that I finally had a free weekend for Ludum Dare 24 in August 2012,
+I knew I was finally going to be able to see where my limits were.

 I think many people see computers as fixed, opaque things, which fulfill standard functions built into their software.
 They don't think of the underlying malleability of a computer.
 But I grew up building tower PCs and installing DOS and configuring my config.sys in order to have enough RAM to be able to run the programs I wanted.
-At that point there wasn't a lot of separation between using a computer and programming it.
+At that point there wasn't a lot of separation between using a computer and programming one.
 I had always been interested in games and it seemed rather obvious that they were the kind of thing a computer user could create.

-When I was young there would be these computer trade shows where you'd walk around from booth to booth and look for the best prices on processors, RAM, etc.  I would have to be diligent to follow my father through the crowd lest we be separated and lost indefinitely.
-He would usually be looking for parts for the family computer, but if I were good and didn't get lost he would offer me the chance to select something I wanted.
-One time the choice was between a copy of SimAnt and a book on programming games in BASIC.
+When I was young there would be these computer trade shows where you'd walk around from booth to booth and look for the best prices on processors, RAM, hard drives, and any of the dozen other parts needed to assemble a PC.
+I would have to be diligent to follow my father through the crowd lest we be separated and lost indefinitely.
+If I were good and didn't get lost he would offer me the chance to select something I wanted.
+Once I found myself torn between a copy of SimAnt and a book on programming games in BASIC.
-I went with SimAnt because my cousin had showed me how to play as the spider and that was ridiculously cool.
-But in hindsight it seemed like a bit of a test - I was offered the choice between one expensive game which would be interesting for a few months, or a $5 book which would have helped me make the games I wanted to play for the rest of my life.
+In hindsight it was a bit of a test - I was offered the choice between one expensive game which would be interesting for a few months, or a $5 book which would have helped me make the games I wanted to play for the rest of my life.